 Travis Benjamin, WR, Miami

 Height: 5-10.
-Weight: 175.
-Projected 40 Time: 4.36.
+Weight: 172.
+40 Time: 4.36.
 10-Yd Split: 1.58.
 Vertical: 38.
 Broad: 9-11.
 Hand: 8 3/4.
-Projected Round (2012): 6-FA.
-12/12/11: Benjamin was suspended to start the season.
-He ended up catching 41 receptions for 609 yards and three scores.
+Projected Round (2012): FA.
+4/24/12: Benjamin was suspended to start the season.
+He ended up catching 41 receptions for 609 yards and three scores for the year.
 Benjamin needed to be more productive than that, and he also could have been more aggressive on some balls thrown to him deep downfield.
 Benjamin ran a fast 40 as expected at the Combine.
 He could be worth a shot as an undrafted free agent.

 8/19/11: Travis Benjamin should benefit from Leonard Hankerson leaving for the NFL.
 Last year, Benjamin had 43 receptions for 743 yards and three scores.
 A year earlier, he had 29 catches for 501 yards and four scores.
 Benjamin figures to be the top option for Jacory Harris, so he should see many opportunities this season.